Official websites use .gov

 • If you want to see new opportunities, make sure the Forecasted and Posted checkboxes are checked.
 If you want to see closed or archived opportunities, make sure the Closed and Archived checkboxes are checked.

-• Then left click on the navy-blue search button.
+• Then left click on the navy-blue search button to run your search

 • For more help on searching view Grants.gov's Searching Tips' page